codemod-com/docs/docs/vs-code-extension/advanced-usage.md

 ---
 sidebar_position: 2
 title: Advanced Usage
-description: Learn more about running codemods with Codemod.com's VS Code extension.
+description: Learn more about running codemods with the Codemod VS Code extension.
 ---

 import ThemedImage from "@theme/ThemedImage";